-A worker on paid or unpaid sick leave may return to duty at any time during the leave, if the worker is able to resume the assigned duties.
+A worker on paid or unpaid sick leave may return to duty at any time during the leave if the worker is able to resume the assigned duties, with or without a reasonable accommodation.
 The position held by the worker on leave may be filled only for the duration of the leave, and the worker shall return to the position at the end of the leave.